-Commitment description Moving forward Status at the end of implementation cycle.
-Commitment 1: Beneficial Ownership "We will publish a central public register of company beneficial ownership information operating in the Republic of Kenya" Consider specifying the frequency and focus of the risk assessment to include specific areas such as money laundering, terrorist financing or legal persons.
+Commitment description nent description Moving forward Commitment I: Beneficial Ownership "We will publish a central public register of company beneficial ownership information operating in the Republic of Kenya" Consider specifying the frequency and focus of the risk assessment to include specific areas such as money laundering, terrorist financing or legal persons.
 Also, the IRM suggests creating the link between the asset declaration of public officials and the BO register, reintroduce the audit or verification of the register and develop a module that allows the public to provide comments or feedback.
-Note: this will be assed at the end of action plan cycle.
+Note: this will be assed at the end of action plan cycle .
 Commitment 2: Open Contracting "We will implement the Open Contracting Data Standard (OCDS), to improve transparency and reduce opportunities for corruption by enhancing openness and accessibility of the Public Procurement Information Portal."
 Expand the scope of the commitment to establish a monitoring, evaluation and learning framework to accompany implementation of the OCDS, enhance buy-in of the National Treasury and Procurement Regulatory Authority, strengthen accountability with feedback or appeal mechanisms for disadvantaged groups and ensure the adequate capacitation of citizens and civil society to use AGPO and monitor its allocations.
-Note: this will be assed at the end of action plan cycle.
+Note: this will be assed at the end of action plan cycle .